CUTTING EDGE ANALYSIS

 Daily Bell: Our theme for this interview is the progress of freedom in the Internet era – within the context of individualism that you have written about so eloquently.
 Please begin by giving your opinion as to whether the United States – where you live – is making progress toward individualism.

-Tibor Machan: All right.
-I would say here and there, yes ... some of the Right Wing's efforts to deny the rights of certain groups of people has met with serious obstacles (e.g., Boy Scouts opening up to gays).
+Tibor Machan: I would say here and there, yes ... some of the Right Wing's efforts to deny the rights of certain groups of people has met with serious obstacles (e.g., Boy Scouts opening up to gays).
 There is a downside about this, too, since it seems like the reason why the Scouts made the change isn't because it makes good sense but because they couldn't withstand the political/legal pressure from some segments of the population.
 Very little movement toward individualism appears to rest on good ideas; instead, much of it is pragmatic and political.

 Daily Bell: What did you think of President Obama's re-election?